moelhewehy7/chat/README.md

 - Allow multiple users to chat.
 - Implement search functionality for finding specific users.
 - Add message editing feature.
+- sign in using their existing Facebook or Google accounts

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.